 How to Get Started

-Complete the application form and Rogue Community Health for a confidential consultation or call us today at 541-XXX-XXXX to get started now.
+Complete the application form and Rogue Community Health for a confidential consultation or call us today at 541-200-6340 to get started now.

 Rogue Community Health has sponsored the Rogue Challenge over the last two years with the intent of building a community resource for nonprofits, small businesses, government agencies and individuals.
 The Commons Hub is a referral and case management program to support the connections between community organizations in support of our community.